Jytole/secon2019-20/README.md

 Managed by Oakley Edington
 ![Robot picture coming soon][PointyShark Picture]

-It is built to push arcade buttons use the **linear pusher method** (_use of a rotational to linear motion converter on a servo_) at each of the ten buttons.
+It is built to push arcade buttons using the **linear pusher method** (_use of a rotational to linear motion converter on a servo_) at each of the ten buttons.
 Its method of expanding to all the buttons is also the **Dorito method**.

 ---